 1. They greet you when you get home

-Typically, if a dog is happy to see you, they’re happy with their current life situation.
-If they greet you at the door, they’re happy to see you and probably like spending time with you!
+Typically, if a dog is happy to see you, they’re satisfied with their current life situation.
+If they greet you at the door, they’re delighted to see you and probably like spending time with you!

-This also is true for other situations where you aren’t technically getting home, like when you wake up in the morning.
+This behavior also rings true for other situations where you aren’t technically getting home, like when you wake up in the morning.

 Of course, dogs may rush to greet you for other reasons, too – like if their food bowl is empty.
 However, if it’s a regular thing, they’re probably just happy to see you.